e22m4u/js-data-schema/README.md

 #### items

-Used for arrays to define the schema of array elements.
+Used for arrays to define schema of array elements.
 This is a nested `DataSchema` that describes each item in the array.

 ```ts